-I mean, we could start with this one
+I mean, we could start with this one:

 Why tell the truth when lies are more amusing, when lies can make the listener shake her head and laugh – and cough – and roll her eyes?
-People are like stone.
+People are like stones.
 You strike them right, they open up like shells.